ttr404/Campus-Map-Application/README.md

    - To view the search results on the map, click on the POI name in the list that appears below the search bar.
 2. To view the POI information, click on the POI on the map, a pop-up window will appear with the POI information.
 3. To view the floor plan of a building, click on the building name in the drop-down list that appears above the search bar.
-4. To save and remove a POI as a favorite, click on the star icon next to the Editing Mode in the toolbar on top right corner of application.
+4. To save and remove a POI as a favourite, click on the star icon next to the Editing Mode in the toolbar on top right corner of application.
 5. To display and hide layers on map, click on the Layers checkbox in the toolbar.
-6. To show all favorite POIs, click on the Favorites button in the toolbar.
+6. To show all favourite POIs, click on the Favourites button in the toolbar.
 7. To Zoom in and out, click on the Zoom In and Zoom Out button in the top toolbar.
 8. To reset the map to the default view, click on the Reset button in the top toolbar.
 9. To clear the map-marker, click on the Clear button in the top toolbar.
-10. To add a user-created POI, click on the map first and then click on the addPOI button in the top toolbar, enter the name and room number of the POI and click on the Add POI button, you will have the option to save the POI as a favorite in the same time.
+10. To add a user-created POI, click on the map first and then click on the addPOI button in the top toolbar, enter the name and room number of the POI and click on the Add POI button, you will have the option to save the POI as a favourite in the same time.
 11. To edit a user-created POI, click on the POI on the map and click on the Edit POI button in the toolbar on the top of the application.
 12. To delete a user-created POI, click on the POI on the map and click on the Delete POI button in the toolbar on the top of the application.
 13. If the user clicked on the built-in POIs, the add,edit and delete button will be disabled.